Dzhake/HK.LaughMod/ReadMe.md

 # LaughMod

-Mod that plays "laugh.wav" on specific events.
+Plays laugh clip on specific events.
+Put any valid WAV file in "<Mod dirirectory>/LaughClips" (non-recursive), and the mod should read them, and play random one.
 Current events:

 1. Player tries to cast/quick cast with no soul.
 2. Player takes damage while focusing.
 3. Player takes damage from environment.

 Made by Dzhake, with help from:
 Jamie (manicjamie)
 BadMagic (badmagic)
 peekagrub (peekagrub).